jothan/datatoaster64/README.md

 ### Why 64 bits ?

-48 bit block indexes are awkward to deal with and don't sound like a game I would have liked to receive at Christmas.
+48 bit block indexes are awkward to deal with and does not sound like a game I would have liked to receive at Christmas.